delph123/compare-react-graphql-clients/README.md

 ## To Do

 * Write README.md
-* Make home refresh only evict GetUsers query and not full cache
 * Adjust global store eviction as well according to same fine-grained eviction as apollo cache
 * Change server keys to UUIDs
 * Migrate useReduxQuery to Redux